 Starting on July 6th, the Library will make physical items from our collection, or from Interlibrary Loan (ILL), available to Fairfield University faculty, staff, and students.
 Although the library building is currently closed, our staff are prepared to provide materials in a safe manner, in accordance with State and professional guidelines.
 Requested items will be pulled and checked out to your account, wrapped in paper with your name, and placed on a book cart in the library lobby.
 You will receive an email when your items are ready for pickup.
 For more information on how to request your items and information about wait times, please click here.

 If we do not own what you need we can try to get the materials via Interlibrary Loan.
 To submit an Interlibrary Loan request please refer to this page or contact firstname.lastname@example.org.
 If you are not able to get to campus to retrieve physical items a research librarian can help you find alternative sources.
 See the Research Help section below.

 Off-Campus Access to Library Resources

-Please visit our Ask a Librarian page for a complete, up-to-date list of all the ways you can reach us for research assistance.
+Check out our Ask a Librarian page for a complete, up-to-date list of all the ways you can reach us for research assistance.
 Although in-person research help is unavailable until further notice, we're now extending our research appointment hours into the summer.
 These appointments allow for a more personal and in-depth level of research assistance and can be conducted via Zoom.

 Research Guides and Citation Guides are always available to help you start your research on a wide range of subjects and disciplines.
 In addition, some classes may have their own library Course Guide.